Personal Safety Management GRI 403-7 (2018) GRI 403-4 (2018)

 Despite the health and safety programs for the employees, GC recognizes the importance of subcontractor’s health and safety and conducts several projects e.g. Hand Injury Protective Tools Project, etc.

-GC has strengthened the safety standards and reliability of operating sites by establishing additional occupational safety requirements in the Service Level Agreement and defined criteria for contracts and procurement.
+GC has strengthened the safety standards and reliability of operating sites by establishing additional occupational safety requirements in the Service Level Agreement and defined OHS criteria for contracts and procurement requirements.
 Suppliers are required to possess working permit and have safety management systems as well as safety measures for their personnel.
 Furthermore, GC has managed its supplier risk by verifying the qualifications of suppliers.
 GC has conducted assessment on the suppliers’ safety performance on an annual basis.
 The Supplier ESG Audit has also been implemented on suppliers in order to ensure that quality suppliers and contractors are sourced in line with to GC’s safety standards.
+Furthermore, GC has established the Occupational Health, Safety and Workplace Committee which consists of representatives from employees to oversee the company’s safety operations and organize monthly meetings to monitor performance progress.

 GC commits to improving our safety operations and aims to demonstrate good safety leadership within the organization.